Bedir Khan Beg: Early life

 He was born to Abdullah Bey, and became the ruler of Botan after his cousin Sayfuddin (who succeeded Abdullah Bey after his death), wasn't able to calm down the region and his brother Said Bey was too religious and left the leadership to Bedir Khan.
 During his first term as Mir, he soon established a regional control strong enough, that allowed him to deny his support to the Ottoman Sultan during the Russo-Turkish War between 1828 and 1829.
 He managed to develop the war-torn districts under his control and within years, the population in the area in his control grew significantly.
 His success was such, that European diplomats from the region reported to their governments about Bedir Khan's ability to provide his followers with a good economic standard and security, comparing with other neighboring regions.
 Bedir Khan was proud of the security he brought to the region, that under his leadership, banditry had disappeared and caravans were able to cross his territory in safety.
 Bedir Khan Beg was repeatedly responsible for massacres of the Yazidis.
 In 1832, thousands of Yazidis were killed in the Shekhan area by Bedir Khan Beg in cooperation with the Kurdish Soran prince Muhammad Pasha of Rawanduz.
 But he was not always on good terms with Muhammad Pasha, in 1828, his army had to defend the Emirate from him.
+In 1832, Mir Muhammad of Rawanduz conquered Jazira the capital of Bohtan and brought Bedir Khan under his rule.
 In 1836, the Ottomans attacked and defeated him, and Bedir Khan renewed his vow of allegiance to the Sultan In 1838, the Ottoman Reshid Pasha conquered Cizre and Bedir Khan began to lose his power due to the centralist policies of the Ottoman Empire, which culminated in the Tanzimat Edict of 1839 and its application the following year.
-Following the Battle of Nizip in 1839, in which Bedir Khan took part for the Ottoman side, he emerged as the dominant Kurdish ruler in central Kurdistan.
+Following the Battle of Nizip in 1839, in which Bedir Khan took part and sent 30,000 soldiers in aid for the Ottoman side, he emerged as the dominant Kurdish ruler in central Kurdistan.
 He raised taxes, minted his own coins and organized the justice system.
 The security in Bohtan gave him such popularity among its inhabitants, that many families from neighboring districts settled in the Emirate of Bohtan.
 This led to a dispute with the Vali of Mosul, who in 1842 wanted to integrate the district of Cizre into the province of Mosul, an aim, to which the population of Cizre did not agree to.
 By 1845, Bedir Khan beg ruled over a region spanning from Diyarbakir to Mosul in the west to Urmia in the east.
 As it was known that he had planned the modernization of his troops by creating cross-tribal militias constituted by soldiers of several tribes and that the friday sermons were shouted in his name, the central Ottoman Government decided to end the emerging independence movement of Bedir Khan.